How do you dissolve kidney stones?

 What to Expect from Treatment

 In some cases, you may be asked to monitor your own urine pH at home using test strips and adjust your medication dose accordingly to stay within the target range.
 Treatment duration can vary significantly, from a few weeks to several months, with the average being around half a year in recent studies.
-Alongside medication, your doctor will likely recommend increasing your daily fluid intake and may suggest a diet low in purines (found in red meat, organ meats, and some seafood).
-Sometimes, a medication like allopurinol or febuxostat is prescribed to lower the amount of uric acid your body produces.

 What Are the Chances of Success?

 The results from the comprehensive review are very encouraging.
-Overall, around 80 % of patients saw either complete or partial dissolution of their uric acid stones (1).
+Overall, around 80% of patients saw either complete or partial dissolution of their uric acid stones [3].

 When broken down further:

-• Around 60% of patients achieved complete dissolution, meaning their stones disappeared entirely on follow-up imaging.
+Around 60% of patients achieved complete dissolution, meaning their stones disappeared entirely on follow-up imaging.
+20% of patients experienced partial dissolution (their stones got smaller but did not disappear).
 This high success rate means that a large majority of patients can avoid surgery.

 However, the therapy isn't successful for everyone.
-Around 15-20% of patients ultimately require surgical intervention (2) to remove their stones.
-The therapy was generally well-tolerated; only about 10 % of patients stopped the treatment due to side effects, non-compliance, or other reasons.
+Around 15–20% of patients ultimately require surgical intervention [1] to remove their stones.
+The therapy was generally well-tolerated; only about 10% of patients stopped the treatment due to side effects, non-compliance, or other reasons.
 The most common side effect was gastrointestinal disturbance.

 In conclusion, for those with uric acid kidney stones, dissolution therapy stands out as a highly effective and safe first-line treatment that can eliminate stones without the need for an invasive procedure.
 If you have been diagnosed with kidney stones, it's worth discussing with your urologist whether this could be the right approach for you.